SeanREdwards/SuperDavis/SuperDavis/SuperDavis/Code Reviews/Readabilty Review/SeanEdwards.md

 4. DavisWalkRightState.cs
 5. Jason Xu
 6. 10 minutes
+7.
+Initially in my code review I was mainly trying to look for duplicated code, excessive use of literals, and inappropriate intimacy between classes.

-7. The entirity of the DavisWalkRightState code was very readable but there are a few confusing points that should probably be addressed during the refactor.
+The entirity of the DavisWalkRightState code was very readable but there are a few confusing points that should probably be addressed during the refactor.
 First the name of the class is somewhat confusing.
 DavisWalkRightState.cs makes sense if there is only one characer: "Davis".
 This could create issues in the future if numerous characters are added and calling a generic character a Davis object when this